 Mobile Phone Use

-• If a parent has requested, in writing, that a child bring a mobile phone into school, then the phone must be given to the class teacher, Deputy Headteacher or Headteacher at the beginning of the day.
+- If a parent has requested that a child bring a mobile phone into school, then the phone must be given to the office at the beginning of the day.
 The phone will be returned at the end of the school day.
 Parents must agree that the school is not liable for any damage to or theft of the phone.

-• If children have been requested by a teacher to bring their mobile phones into school, e.g. for an ICT project, then the E-safety co-ordinator, Adrian Digby, must be informed; permission must be sought from parents and a separate risk assessment must be completed by the class teacher.
+- If children have been requested by a teacher to bring their mobile phones into school, e.g. for an ICT project, then the Online Safety lead, Adrian Digby, must be informed; permission must be sought from parents and a separate risk assessment must be completed by the class teacher.

 - The school blocks/filters access to social networking sites and newsgroups unless a specific use is approved.

-- Students will be advised in class and in assemblies never to give out personal details of any kind which may identify them or their location
+- Pupils will be advised in class and in assemblies never to give out personal details of any kind which may identify them or their location

-- Students will be advised not to place personal photos on any social network space.
+- Puipls will be advised not to place personal photos on any social network space.

-- Students will be encouraged to stay in public areas of chatroom.
+- Students will be encouraged to stay in public areas of chatrooms

-- Many students are involved in online gaming at home
+- Many pupils are involved in online gaming at home

-- Students should be made aware of age restrictions of online games
+- pupils should be made aware of age restrictions of online games

-- Normally gaming sites would not be accessible in school, but educational games on sites such as the BBC may be used under teacher supervision.
+- Normally gaming sites would not be accessible in school, but educational games on sites may be used under teacher supervision.

-The school will work in partnership with the Local Authority and the Internet Service Provider to ensure filtering systems are as effective as possible.
+The school will work in partnership with Blue Box IT and Schools Broadband to ensure filtering systems are as effective as possible.